Born to Run?

 Pumping My Arms

 About two days later the recruiter who had placed me at this most recent failure called.
-A recruiter often has to agree to partially forego their fee if the placed person leaves within a given period of time.
+A recruiter often has to agree to partially forego his fee if the placed person is released after a few months.
 He probably wasn’t very happy at this outcome.
 Obviously I had to take the call: he was a recruiter, after all, and I needed a job.
-He asked me what happened and I explained what I thought had gone down.
+He asked me what happened and I explained what I thought had gone down and lead to my being fired.
 The last thing he said was, “You’re going to be okay.
 You’re resilient.”

 Resilient?
-Resilience was what I had been displaying for months.
+Resilience was what I had displayed getting hired after my last two firings.
 Surely, I now needed something much stronger than resilience.
-How do you recover from having five jobs in less than two years?
-In shock, I wrestled with the fear of trying to resilient my way through an interview.
+How do you recover from having multiple jobs in less than two years?
+In shock, I wrestled with the fear of trying to resilient my way through who knew how many interviews.

-Some of those jobs, I should not have taken.
+Some of those jobs I should not have taken.
 But I did take them, and mostly because I was afraid of not taking them.
-And that fear lead to what would look, to any observer, as failure.
+And that fear lead to what would look, to any observer, as serial failures.
 The recruiter said I was resilient and yet I was not certain I could do it again.
 Opening up my job search notebook, I again made my list of people I could call.
 With every iteration of job searches, my list was getting shorter.
-Was I hireable?

 In addition to whatever internal or external factors lead me to my career grease fire, there was the heavy feeling that maybe I sucked at my job.
 I had a quip, “A marketer could spend a full 50 hours a week attempting to stay abreast of what was new and working in marketing — and you would still fall behind.”
 I really wanted to run away from marketing and the never-ending task of feeding leads to sales.
 Breaking into a new career was a possibility, but not an immediate prospect.
 Could I become a better marketer?